LimoWanKenobi/LimoResume/resume.md

 ### Software Development Engineer
 __[Knowtion](http://www.knowtion.biz/)__
+_México City, México_
 _08/2012 – 12/2012_

-* Development of a web application to administrate communication between several RabbitMQ instances.
+* Development of a web application to coordinate and monitor the communication between several RabbitMQ instances.
 * Participated in the maintenance and development of new functionalities for a C#/WPF application.

 ###Sr. Software Development Engineer
 __[Grupo Advantage](http://www.grupoadvantage.com/)__
+_México City, México_
 _03/2011 – 08/2012_

 * Designed and developed a tool to load historical data from production log files and send them in several concurrent threads to an Invoice Emission Service allowing the team to implement regression and stress test for this service.